 Vermicomposting - Worm Composting

-Vermicomposting, or worm composting, is a very organic process.
+Vermicomposting, or worm composting, is an organic process.
 This organic

 composting process utilizes earthworms, that ingest plant matter, and excrete